русский

 Scientists note that mud usually dries out by cracking and forming T-shaped connections.
 But when water comes back to this dried mud, eventually these T-shaped joints soften and become Y-shaped, forming a hexagonal pattern.

-The Curiosity data indicate that hexagonal cracks were formed in the transition zone even when new sediment was being deposited.
+The Curiosity data show that hexagonal cracks formed in the transition zone even as new sediment was being deposited.
 This, according to the researchers, is evidence in favor of the theory that the change in wet and dry conditions was not a one-time event, but persisted for a long time.

 One of the Curiosity instruments confirmed the presence of a strong crust of sulfates along the edges of the cracks.
 It was this salt crust that strengthened the cracks, making them resistant to erosion.
 Thanks to this, they have been preserved for billions of years.